LeungKwokFan/SparkonAKSandDocker/README.md

 ```
 Specially, if you are using an Apple computer based on the arm64 architecture(2020 or newer Macbook),it may be caused by architecture mismatch.

+* Solution:

-* If so, please check the architecture of the image and AKS, using the following commands:
+If so, please check the architecture of the image and AKS, using the following commands:
 ```
 kubectl get nodes -o jsonpath='{.items[*].status.nodeInfo.architecture}'
 ```